ReVanced/revanced-patcher/README.md

-# Patcher
+# 💉 ReVanced Patcher

-Patcher framework used in the ReVanced project.
+ReVanced Patcher used to patch Android applications.